sphere-engine/SRL-Handbook/content/appendix.rst

   **Output**
     Program should write a single number which is the value of *a* + *b*.

 It is correct but it is highly not recommended.
-First of all even *64* test cases cover a small part of the possible problem instances.
+First of all using even all possible slots for test cases cover a small part of the possible problem instances.
 Secondly, the execution of each test case is time consuming (about *2s* additional time for each test case).

 We recommend to redesign the input / output specification in following manner: